Flanders: Southern Netherlands (1581–1795)

 Although arts remained relatively impressive for another century with Peter Paul Rubens (1577–1640) and Anthony van Dyck, Flanders lost its former economic and intellectual power under Spanish, Austrian, and French rule.
 Heavy taxation and rigid imperial political control compounded the effects of industrial stagnation and Spanish-Dutch and Franco-Austrian conflict.
-The Southern Netherlands suffered severely under the War of the Spanish Succession.
+The Southern Netherlands suffered severely under the Franco-Dutch War, Nine Years' War and War of the Spanish Succession.
 But under the reign of Empress Maria-Theresia, these lands again flourished economically.
 Influenced by the Enlightenment, the Austrian Emperor Joseph II was the first sovereign who had been in the Southern Netherlands since King Philip II of Spain left them in 1559.

 French Revolution and Napoleonic France (1795–1815)

 In 1794, the French Republican Army started using Antwerp as the northernmost naval port of France.
 The following year, France officially annexed Flanders as the départements of Lys, Escaut, Deux-Nèthes, Meuse-Inférieure and Dyle.
 Obligatory (French) army service for all men aged 16–25 years was a main reason for the uprising against the French in 1798, known as the Boerenkrijg (Peasants' War), with the heaviest fighting in the Campine area.